klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { GameBoard } from "~/components/game-board";
 import { api } from "~/server/api";

-// This is similar to a component in Angular that fetches data and passes it to child components export default async function GamePage({
+export default async function GamePage({
   params: { gameId },
 }: {
   params: { gameId: number };
 }) {
-  // Fetch guesses for the current game
+  // Fetch guesses for the current game const guesses = await api.guesses.findByGameId(gameId);
-  // This is similar to using a service to fetch data in Angular const guesses = await api.guesses.findByGameId(gameId);

   return (